 Miami City Ballet: Principal

 Kamara has appeared as a guest artist throughout the United States and Europe.
 One of her most distinguished and notable performances in the past 13 years has been at the Arena di Verona, where she portrayed the prima ballerina in the opera Aida.
 Special performances included Franco Zeffirelli’s production of Aida at the Teatro alla Scala in Milan, Italy.
-Other tours included the Spoleto Festival, the Edinburgh Festival, the Leonide Massine Festival, South Africa, Portugal, Japan, and the Kennedy Center, to mention a few.
-She has also pursued teaching and coaching globally to young talents, and is also currently an acclaimed guest artist.
+Other tours included the Spoleto Festival, the Edinburgh Festival, and the Leonide Massine Festival and performances in South Africa, Portugal, Japan, and the Kennedy Center, to mention a few.
+She has also pursued teaching and coaching globally to young talents and is also currently an acclaimed guest artist.

 Myrna Kamara’s Website (page no longer active)